 - Departmental Silos that run deep: If you put together a bunch of people from teams that have underlying animosity or believe that they won’t work well together, that becomes a self-fulfilling prophecy.
 If you have the attitude that engineers and creatives don't work well together, that attitude spills over into the cross-functional team and undermines the project’s success.

 - Rigidity: Avoid becoming legalistic about these teams.
 It’s OK for them to disband after a period of time, or have different team members participate at different times rather than in every meeting.
-Each project should be frequently evaluated; just like any Winning Move you work on, test your assumptions, make adjustments as needed, and ensure that the project remains aligned with the business goals.
+Each project should be frequently evaluated; just like any 3-5 year strategic plan you work on, test your assumptions, make adjustments as needed, and ensure that the project remains aligned with the business goals.

 4 Do's for Cross-Functional Coordination